-- A Cap Strategy provides you with the opportunity to participate fully in any rise in the Index up to the Cap (after Daily Charges have been deducted from the Investment Base), but you will not participate in any rise in the Index in excess of the Cap. - An Upside Participation Rate Strategy provides you with the opportunity to share in any rise in the Index without a Cap (after Daily Charges have been deducted from the Investment Base), but your share of any rise is limited by the rate at which you participate in the rise and may be less than 100%. - A Performance Trigger Strategy provides you with the opportunity to receive the Trigger Rate (after Daily Charges have been deducted from the Investment Base) when the change in the Index over the course of a Term is zero or positive, or in the case of the Dual Performance Trigger Strategy, is zero, positive, or negative up to the Buffer.
+- A Cap Strategy provides you with the opportunity to participate fully in any rise in the Index up to the Cap, but you will not participate in any rise in the Index in excess of the Cap. - An Upside Participation Rate Strategy provides you with the opportunity to share in any rise in the Index without a Cap, but your share of any rise is limited by the rate at which you participate in the rise and may be less than 100%. - A Performance Trigger Strategy provides you with the opportunity to receive the Trigger Rate when the change in the Index over the course of a Term is zero or positive, or in the case of the Dual Performance Trigger Strategy, is zero, positive, or negative up to the Buffer.
 However, you will not participate in any rise in the Index in excess of the Trigger Rate.

-If we assume the Upside Participation Rate is less than 100% and Daily Charges have already been deducted, here is how the performance will compare for similar Indexed Strategies with a Cap, Upside Participation Rate, and Trigger Rate each with a 10% Buffer.
+If we assume the Upside Participation Rate is less than 100%, here is how the performance will compare for similar Indexed Strategies with a Cap, Upside Participation Rate, and Trigger Rate each with a 10% Buffer.

 - In any Term where the rise in the Index is less than the Cap, the Cap Strategy will always perform better than the corresponding Upside Participation Rate Strategy. - In any Term where the rise in the Index is more than the Cap, but less than the Cap divided by the Upside Participation Rate, the Cap Strategy will always perform better than the corresponding Upside Participation Rate Strategy. - In any Term where the rise in the Index is more than the Cap and equal to the Cap divided by the Upside Participation Rate, the Cap Strategy and Upside Participation rate Strategy will perform the same. - In any Term where the rise in the Index is more than the Cap, and is more than the Cap divided by the Upside Participation Rate, the Upside Participation Rate Strategy will always perform better than the Cap Strategy. - Any increase in the value of a Trigger Strategy will equal the Trigger Rate multiplied by the remaining Investment Base.
 This means that the performance of a Trigger Strategy will only perform better than other Strategies if the Trigger Rate is higher than the returns of the other Strategies after a Cap or Upside Participation Rate has been applied. - In any Term where the Index falls by more than 10%, the Cap Strategy, Upside Participation Rate Strategy, or Trigger Strategy will produce the same results at the end of the Term because they have the same 10% Buffer.
-However, before the end of the Term, due to different option pricing, they may have different Daily Value Percentages and returns.

-In any Term where the Index falls by 10% or less, the Dual Performance Trigger Strategy will perform better than the Cap Strategy, Upside Participation Rate Strategy, and Performance Trigger Strategy because the return of the Dual Performance Trigger Strategy will be positive, in an amount equal to the Trigger Rate, while the Cap Strategy, Upside Participation Rate Strategy, and Performance Trigger Strategy will be zero at the end of the Term because they have the same 10% Buffer.
+However, before the end of the Term, due to different option pricing, they may have different Daily Value Percentages and returns. - In any Term where the Index falls by 10% or less, the Dual Performance Trigger Strategy will perform better than the Cap Strategy, Upside Participation Rate Strategy, and Performance Trigger Strategy because the return of the Dual Performance Trigger Strategy will be positive, in an amount equal to the Trigger Rate, while the Cap Strategy, Upside Participation Rate Strategy, and Performance Trigger Strategy will be zero at the end of the Term because they have the same 10% Buffer.